Enzyme That Breaks Down Starch

 Amylase in Other Organisms: Diverse Roles in Nature

 The importance of amylases extends far beyond human digestion.
-Plants utilize amylases during seed germination, breaking down stored starch to provide energy for the developing seedling.
+Plants work with amylases during seed germination, breaking down stored starch to provide energy for the developing seedling.
 Microorganisms employ amylases in a variety of processes, including the breakdown of complex carbohydrates in their environment.
 Industrial applications of amylases are also widespread, including the production of sweeteners, the processing of textiles, and the brewing industry.
 The adaptability and diverse roles of amylases in different biological systems highlight their remarkable evolutionary significance.

 Industrial Applications of Amylases: A Powerful Tool